-Clean Cities offers technical assistance for eligible projects through the Clean Cities Technical Assistance Project, also known as Tiger Teams.
+Clean Cities offers exert technical assistance through the Clean Cities Technical Assistance Project, also known as Tiger Teams.
 This technical assistance helps Clean Cities coordinators, stakeholders, original equipment manufacturers, and fuel providers overcome obstacles to deploying alternative fuels and advanced vehicles and make informed choices to reduce their petroleum consumption.

 Projects Eligible for Assistance

 Clean Cities will consider technical-assistance requests for the following types of projects:

 Technical Problem Solving – Vehicle Operations: Issues can pertain to vehicle performance, drivability, safety, maintenance, driver acceptance, training, or best practices for implementation of alternative fuel vehicles at specific sites.

 Technical Problem Solving – Infrastructure Operations: Issues can pertain to fueling station design, siting, interaction with alternative fuel providers or fire safety code officials, fueling station performance, maintenance requirements, or user and operator training.

-Evaluation of Project Potential: Complex projects (including transit systems and airports) may qualify for technical assistance if expertise is not available from local or regional resources or stakeholders.
-When there is demonstrated local interest, a Clean Cities technical expert can evaluate local market conditions, conduct infrastructure assessments, gauge stakeholder capabilities or needs, and determine project feasibility.
+Evaluation of Project Potential: Some projects (including transit systems and airports) may qualify for technical assistance if expertise is not available from local or regional resources or stakeholders.
+When there is demonstrated local interest, a Tiger Teams expert can evaluate local market conditions, conduct infrastructure assessments, gauge stakeholder needs, and assist in defining project execution feasibility.

 Applying for Assistance